multiplexd/brightlight/README.txt

                          (0 to 100) instead of the internal scale the kernel uses (such as e.g. 0 to 7812).
   -r, --read             Read the backlight brightness level.
   -w, --write <val>      Set the backlight brightness level to <val>, where
                          <val> is a positive integer.
   -i, --increment <val>  Increment/increase the backlight brightness level by
-      --increase <val>   <val>, where <val> is a positive integer.
+                         <val>, where <val> is a positive integer.
+      --increase <val>   Same as --increment.
   -d, --decrement <val>  Decrement/decrease the backlight brightness level by
-      --decrease <val>   <val>, where <val> is a positive integer.
+                         <val>, where <val> is a positive integer.
+      --decrease <val>   Same as --decrement.
   -f, --file <path>      Specify alternative path to backlight control
                          directory.
-This is likely to be a subdirectory under "/sys/class/backlight/".
-Must be an absolute path
+This is likely to be a subdirectory under
-                         with a trailing slash.
+                         \"/sys/class/backlight/\".
   -m, --maximum          Show maximum brightness level of the screen
                          backlight on the kernel's scale.
 The compile-time default control directory is used if -f or --file is not specified.
 The -p and --percentage flags are ignored when this option is specified.